Nishi-Mahato/8086-Assignments/README.md

-# Welcome to My Repository
+# Welcome to the course ISQA 8086 - Data to Decision

 The repository contains files related to course **_ISQA 8086-Data to decision_**